Are you doing everything right and still experience hair damage? Read on.

 Causes of hair damage.

-Most common type of damage and I’m sure most of us have heard the phrase “the heat isn’t good for your hair.”
+Most common type of hair damage and I’m sure most of us have heard the phrase “the heat isn’t good for your hair.”
 Heat isn’t all bad for your hair but wrong & excessive use is.
 Heat damaged hair lacks elasticity, has a loose pattern, feels dry, brittle & easily breaks.

 How do you detangle your hair?
 Snap off the tangles and knots, brush or comb them out?
 Snapping them off or combing them out without a detangler causes tension on your scalp & weakens your hair.
 To properly detangle, use a detangler or instant conditioner with a good slip, detangle with your fingers and/or wide tooth comb.